versatilecms/forms/README.md

 #### A completely custom layout:

 - Create a new blade template in `views/vendor/forms/layouts`
-- Edit the form in Voyager Admin and select the new layout you created
+- Edit the form in Versatile Admin and select the new layout you created

 To get a completely custom output, you'll likely need to define the `<form>` html including each form field individually.